 This old-fashioned yellow cake recipe has the added benefit of being easy to remember.

-Enjoy this 12 3 4 cake recipe with pretty much any frosting you can think of.
-The melted chocolate bar frosting on my rocky road cake is seriously not to be missed!
+Enjoy this 1 2 3 4 cake recipe with pretty much any frosting you can think of like melted chocolate bar frosting or caramel frosting.
+Find all my cake recipes in one place for easy browsing.
+Enjoy!

 The Best Birthday Cake Recipe